ethereum/ethereum-org-website/src/content/developers/tutorials/run-node-raspberry-pi/index.md

 sudo journalctl -u lh-geth-beacon -f
 ```

 The specific service names for every combination of clients are available at the [Ethereum on Arm docs](https://ethereum-on-arm-documentation.readthedocs.io/en/latest/kiln/kiln-testnet.html#id2).
-Theyu can be used to update the commands provided here for any combination.
+They can be used to update the commands provided here for any combination.

 ## Validators {#validators}